 To restore an earlier version of a Flexible Asset, the Flexible Asset template must be the same.
 If you're viewing an earlier version of a Flexible Asset and the template it was based on is no longer the same, we display all fields and the data contained in them that did exist based on the template used to store that version.

 There is no revision history for Flexible Assets types (templates).
 Also, note that if a Flexible Asset type is updated, there is no revision created for Flexible Assets when a field is deleted.
 Anything you delete from a Flexible Asset type is a hard delete which means the data is not recoverable later from a trash can.

 In addition to changes made by users, a new version is logged when an update is pulled from a PSA integration during a sync.
 Syncs can occur on an item-by-item basis by clicking the "Sync now" button of a configuration, or through a full sync.
 These PSA versions may not have a name attached to them or, the name might be listed simply as "Sync."

 In the case of RMM integrations, revisions to configurations are not logged when updates from an RMM tool are displayed in IT Glue.
 This is because RMM data is not written to the IT Glue record, but rather is overlaid.
 Click Compare Data on an RMM synced records to explore this concept.
 You can also refer to our About RMM configuration integrations KB article for more information.

 Domains and SSL certificates

 The SSL tracker is used to track the SSL certificate that is associated with the domain.
-Each certificate that has a valid certificate host name will be automatically refreshed once every 24-48 hours, but not versioned unless you manually edit the certificate details.
+Each certificate that has a valid certificate host name will be automatically refreshed once every 24 to 48 hours, but not versioned unless you manually edit the certificate details.

 Document revisions are logged every time you press Publish.
 There is currently no revision history logged for auto-saved changes, but to help you keep track of major changes, revisions may be generated automatically when certain predefined events occur, such as when a document title is changed and then a new content block is added.